4site-interactive-studios/tnc-engrid-multistep-lightbox/README.md

 ### IMPORTANT: This project only works with the Engaging Networks Pages using the [engrid theme](https://github.com/4site-interactive-studios/engrid) or a client fork of ENgrid.

+## Testing Notes

+- The embedded EN Multistep Page URL must go directly to the page (HTTP status 200), and not be a redirect (HTTP status 301 or 302).
+If the page is a redirect, the lightbox will not work.

+- If the lightbox is used on a staging website with a different top level domain than the embedded pages top level domain, Safari will experience issues due to security restrictions.
+To test on a staging domain with a different top level domain, you should use Chrome.

 ## Development

 Your js code must be on the `src/app` folder.
 Styling changes must be on `src/scss`.